AlsayedAldahawy/printf/README.md

 hese lies when they see them in print
 Handle the following conversion specifier: p.

+7. The big print gives and the small print takes away
+Handle the following flag characters for non-custom conversion specifiers:

 ## this repo contains the following files